 Back Garden Terrace – All this, and then you open the door at the back of the house and here is your secret hidden garden terrace.
-The deck leads upwards to an intimate space framed by natural grasses, palms, bamboo, bird of paradise plants, decking and an oooh la la a hot tub flanked by two black and white striped sun loungers.
+The wooden deck leads upwards to an intimate space framed by natural grasses, palms, bamboo, bird of paradise plants, decking and an oooh-la-la a hot tub flanked by two black and white striped sun loungers.
 This is where we spend most of our late afternoons.
 It’s hard to read a book or even catch up on emails when nature all around us; the sounds are so different.
-Rustling and crackling of the wind against bark and bamboo branches, sonnets of birds we have never heard before, our fellow sunbathing lizards scamper around and the ever-busy wattle birds come to our orbit and world.
+Rustling and crackling of the wind against bark and bamboo branches, sonnets of birds we have never heard before, our fellow sunbathing lizards scamper around and the ever-busy wattle birds come to orbit our world.

 Our days fall into a pattern of lazy mornings, exploration by day and retreat by late afternoon with drinks and dinner in our home.